aimas/TuniErp-8.0/doc/setup/install.rst

 SaaS
 ====

-Odoo's SaaS_ provides private instances and starts out free.
-It can be used to discover and test Odoo and do non-code customizations without having to install it locally.
+TuniERP's SaaS_ provides private instances and starts out free.
+It can be used to discover and test TuniERP and do non-code customizations without having to install it locally.

 Like demo_ instances, SaaS_ instances require no local installation, a web